scelmendorf/NWT_phenocam/README.md

 analysis.
 It also generates 5 intermediary file all_met_infilled_seq_1...5_no_freeze_fill.rds.
-These are for sanity making in case you need to go back and monkey with the script again or want to run one step at a time and go do other things with your computer inbetween, because each one takes ages.
+These are for sanity making in case you need to go back and monkey with the script again or want to run one step at a time and go do other things with your computer in between, because each one takes ages.

 - `2_analyze_saddle_phenocams.R` generates phenometrics from the phenocam data